kgoebber/metpy_thebook/_sources/appendix/metpy_declarative_plotobs.md

 ### **time_range (optional)**
-  * This attribute allows you to define a window for valid observations (e.g., 15 minutes on either side of the datetime object setting.
+  * This attribute allows you to define a window for valid observations (e.g., 15 minutes on either side of the datetime object setting).
 This is important for surface data since actual observed times are not all exactly on the hour.
 If multiple observations exist in the defined window, the most recent observations is retained for plotting